TIPS & GUIDES

 Everything You Need to Know About Sones Rating for Range HoodsBy Hauslane ∙ 10 mins read

 Shopping for a new range hood?
 You’re probably considering size, performance, quality, and appearance to help you make your decision.
 But have you given any thought to the noise level of your new appliance?
-The sound produced by range hoods can vary.
-It’s typically measured by a Sones rating.
+Range hood sound levels can vary.
+The amount of noise a range hood produces is typically measured by a Sones noise rating.

 Defining the Sones Rating

 A sone is defined as a unit of sound or loudness.
 Sones are used to measure noise, such as fans, which includes kitchen fans, bathroom fans, and those found in your range hood.
 One sone is equal to about 1,000 Hz with a sound level about 40 decibels above a normal reference level.
 In other words, a sound that delivers over four sones is about four times louder than the normal reference level.
 However, it’s important to note that two sones don’t add up to 80 decibels.
 Decibels don’t increase at a linear level.
 Instead, they follow a curve that slowly flattens out.

 This formula will help you convert sones to decibels:

 dB = 33.2*log10(1) + 28 = 28 dB

 Not in the mood to break out your high school math skills?
 Follow this chart instead: